I. BACKGROUND AND PURPOSE

 This policy has been adopted to help you comply with the federal securities laws and to avoid even the appearance of impropriety.
-Under the securities laws, it is generally illegal for any person to trade in the securities of Synaptics while in the possession of material non-public information about the company.
-It is also generally illegal for any such person to give material non-public information about Synaptics to others who then trade on the basis of that information.
-The consequences of prohibited insider trading or the “tipping” of material non-public information can be severe for both individuals engaging in such behavior and for Synaptics.
-Violators, as well as Synaptics, its directors and executives and/or the managers of the person violating the rules may be required to pay major civil or criminal penalties (including jail time) and could be subject to private lawsuits in connection with the violation of the insider trading laws.
+Under the securities laws, it is generally illegal for any person to trade in the securities of Synaptics while in the possession of material nonpublic information about the company.
+It is also generally illegal for any such person to give material nonpublic information about Synaptics to others who then trade on the basis of that information.
+The consequences of prohibited insider trading or the “tipping” of material nonpublic information can be severe for both individuals engaging in such behavior and for Synaptics.
+Violators, as well as Synaptics, its directors, executives, and the managers of the person violating the rules may be required to pay major civil or criminal penalties (including jail time) and could be subject to private lawsuits in connection with the violation of insider trading laws.

 B. What is insider trading?

-“Insider trading” occurs when any person PURCHASES or SELLS Synaptics securities on the basis of material non-public information concerning Synaptics, or from “tipping” (directly or indirectly passing on) material non-public information to others.
-Synaptics securities include not only stocks, but also include options, restricted stock units (“RSUs”), market stock units (“MSUs”) warrants, bonds and notes and derivative securities that are not issued by Synaptics, such as exchange-traded put or call options or swaps relating to Synaptics’ securities.
+“Insider trading” occurs when any person PURCHASES or SELLS Synaptics securities on the basis of material nonpublic information concerning Synaptics, or from “tipping” (directly or indirectly passing on) material nonpublic information to others.
+“Tipping” also includes making recommendations or expressing opinions as to trading in any entity on the basis of such material nonpublic information.
+Synaptics securities include not only stock, but also include options, restricted stock units (“RSUs”), market stock units (“MSUs”), performance stock units (“PSUs”), warrants, bonds and notes and derivative securities that are not issued by Synaptics, such as exchange-traded put or call options or swaps related to Synaptics’ securities.
 “Purchase” includes not only the actual purchase of a security, but any contract to purchase or otherwise acquire a security.
 “Sale” includes not only the actual sale of a security, but any contract to sell or otherwise dispose of a security.

 C. What is “Material Non-Public Information”?

-Information concerning Synaptics is considered “MATERIAL” if there is a substantial likelihood that a reasonable investor would consider the information important in making a decision to purchase or sell Synaptics’ securities.
+Information is considered “MATERIAL” if there is a substantial likelihood that a reasonable investor would consider the information important in making a decision to purchase, sell or hold Synaptics’ securities.
 Material information can be positive or negative and can relate to virtually any aspect of Synaptics’ business.